 Networking on all continents – this is how our students experience their study abroad semester.
 While spending six month abroad in the USA, Asia, Africa, Australia or Europe, our students get in touch new cultures.
 These are the stories of University of Applied Sciences Europes (UE) students who used this amazing possibility to explore the world.

-Freya Hausmann is a BiTS student from Berlin and spent her semester abroad in Hawaii.
+Freya Hausmann is a UE student from Berlin and spent her semester abroad in Hawaii.
 Now back in Germany she told us about her experience, her impression and inspiration she took home.

 “Time spent away from home, on the other side of the world, will change you and you will start to see the world from a different perspective.”
 Had somebody told me that half a year ago, I would have thought: “Stop driveling” – but now I know it is true.

 I chose to spend my study abroad semester in Buenos Aires because it is an exotic destination.
 I was fascinated by the possibility to attend a program in English language and at the same time learn Spanish.
 The courses of the international program emphasized South American culture and economics and their relation to the rest of the world.
 I was really impressed by the warmth and kindness of the people in Argentina.
 It did not take long for me to feel home on the other side of the world.

 During his time in England, Rafael Wilms was most impressed by the atmosphere within the rooms, halls and corridors of the London School of Economics.

 “There are so many myths and stories, so many significant people lived and studied in these buildings” he says with great respect.
 The University based in the British capital has more than a dozen Nobel Prize winners.
 That is a eminent glory, that shines above all.“

 Carolin Schröer spent the past weeks in Australia.
 She is a student of Journalism & Business Communication at UE and talked to Extra-Tipp am Sonntag about her time Down Under.
 This is her story.